yannick-leguennec/yannick-leguennec/list_certificates.md

 - Get Started with REST API
 - Adopt REST APIs for your web projects
 - Create your first Web Site with WordPress 6
+- Optimize your site’s referencing (SEO) by improving its technical performance

 ### Blockchain